mongodb/laravel-mongodb/CONTRIBUTING.md

 - **Add tests!** - Your patch won't be accepted if it doesn't have tests.

-- **Document any change in behaviour** - Make sure the documentation is kept up-to-date.
-Update the changelog for new features and bug fixes.
+- **Document any change in behaviour** - Make sure the documentation is kept up-to-date, and update the changelog for new features and bug fixes.

 - **Consider our release cycle** - We try to follow [SemVer v2.0.0](https://semver.org/).
 Randomly breaking public APIs is not an option.